 According to Michael Rhodes, director of Greene County Health Department, there is no known human or animal exposure to the raccoon at this time.
 Health Department officials urge you to vaccinate your dogs and cats to prevent the spread of rabies.

 A rabies clinic will be held on Saturday, March 4, 2017 from 9 a.m. – 12 p.m. at the Greene County Health Department (227 Kingold Boulevard, Snow Hill).
 “Keeping your pets up to date on their vaccines is crucial to their health and the safety of our county,” Rhodes said.

-The number of flu-associated deaths reported in North Carolina since 2009 has varied from nine during the 2011–2012 season to 218 during the 2014–2015 season.
-This serves as a reminder that flu can be a serious illness, especially for adults over age 65, children under five, pregnant women and those with certain medical conditions such as asthma, diabetes or heart disease.
+During the 2014-2015 season, North Carolina recorded 218 deaths, the highest number of flu-associated deaths in the past six years.
+There were 59 flu-associated deaths during the 2015-2016 season.
+This serves as a reminder that flu can be a serious illness, especially for adults over 65, children under five, pregnant women and those with certain medical conditions such as asthma, diabetes or heart disease.

 - Wash hands frequently, preferably with soap and water or an approved hand sanitizer

 - Cover coughs and sneezes with a tissue and then discard the tissue promptly

 - If you are sick with flu, stay home until you have been fever free for at least 24 hours